JerryDev210/zoho-2025-2nd-chance/README.md

 ### 4. Maximum Coins in Pyramid (Mystery Game)
 **File:** `Qus4.java`
-Given a pyramid (triangle) of numbers, calculate the maximum number of coins that can be collected from top to bottom by moving only to adjacent numbers.
+You are an explorer climbing down a mystical pyramid of treasures.
+Each level of the pyramid contains gold coins, and from each coin, you can only move to one of the two directly connected coins on the level below.

+Your goal is to collect as many coins as possible on your way down, starting from the top of the pyramid and choosing a path through adjacent positions on each row.

 **Example**
 ```
 Input 1:
   1
  2 3
 4 5 6

 Output: 10   (1 → 3 → 6)